Horpa language: Vowels

+Tones

+Not all Horpa lects are tonal.
+The vast majority of dialects in the central and eastern areas are non-tonal languages.
+However, in the north and west, the two peripheral areas where Horpa is distributed, a two-tone system can still be found: one high-falling and one low-rising.
+In the northern and western dialects, namely Stodsde and Nyagrong Minyag, tones are still quite active.
+Not only can several minimal pairs be found at the lexical level, but there is also a phenomenon of tone alternation across different verb stems.

 Vocabulary

 The following comparative table of Horpa diagnostic vocabulary items is from Sun (2018:4).
 The Central Horpa (Rta’u) data is from Niwan Village, Dgebshes Township, Rta’u County (Daofu County), Sichuan.
 The Rgyalrongic languages Khroskyabs and Rgyalrong are also provided for comparison, since Horpa is one of the Rgyalrongic languages.
 Cognates are highlighted in bold.